Bronze Oil Lamp Krishna Mandir Temple

 • This hanging oil lamp was designed for use in a Hindu temple.
 Its shape closely follows that of the Krishna temple built in 1637 in Patan, Nepal.

-• These lamps came from the estate of art dealer Claude de Marteau, and were probably part of the stock in his store on rue de la Régence in Brussels, which he ran until the early 1970s.
+• These lamps come from the estate of art dealer Claude de Marteau, and were probably part of the stock in his store on rue de la Régence in Brussels, which he ran until the early 1970s.
 We have a very limited number of copies.

 • Temple overall H 45 cm x 30 x 30 cm